fengboyue/jsdk/docs/en/quick.md

 * *It is <b>strongly recommended to use JSDK in TS projects</b>, which will make all features of JSDK effective.*
 * *If you need to run JSDK on a browser that does not support ES6, please use [Babel](https://babeljs.io/docs/en/).*

-## Online Resources
+## Resources Online
-You can visit the following online resources to know JSDK more:
+You can visit the following online resources on Github to know more:
 <p class="warn">
 <a href="https://fengboyue.github.io/jsdk/docs/#/en/quick" target="_blank">JSDK Guides</a>
 <br>